onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 4.9 MHz signal with the VFO's 2.1 MHz signal gives us the variable 7 MHz signal we want.

-Signal mixing is known as hetrodyning, and like most things that sound like they herald the dawn of Skynet, it has a down side.
+Signal mixing is known as heterodyning, and like most things that sound like they herald the dawn of Skynet, it has a down side.
 Not only does mixing signals get you their product, it gets you their difference as well.
 So we get the 7 MHz signal we want, but we also get a 2.8 MHz signal we don't want.
 And that's where